Backup & Restore #

 Status: CREATING

-Note that the backup can only be downloaded or restored when it has the status CREATED.
+Note that the manual backup can only be downloaded or restored when it has the status CREATED.
 Use backup to check that it is CREATED.

-Restore a backup #
+Restore a manual backup #

 For a restore, you have two options: